dakami/dochro/README.md

 10. Work out what requires root, what requires SYS_PTRACE, and actually tell people rather than forcing them to guess.
 See if Clear Containers as is allows less ... surprising semantics, or could.
+11. Work out *actual* required memory, for builds and operational environments.